openmediavault/openmediavault-docs/administration/storage/smart.rst

 General
 -------

-This enables smartd(smart daemon).
+This enables smartd (SMART daemon).
 The daemon will periodically check disks attributes and compare them with previous check.
 You can select the daemon not to poll information if the disks are in certain power state.

 Temperature is a very critical attribute.
 Select the desired limits for smart monitoring to report on changes [3]_.